maycra01/comp-sci-notes/README.md

-#  A level computer science notes
+#  A level computer science notes (Cambridge International AS & A Level Computer Science (9618))
-All my programming notes for compsci
+All my programming notes (and maybe theory) for compsci